axiom-data-science/portal-docs/overview.rst

 	To view a summary of the station data contained within a hexagon, hover your mouse over the hexagon.
 The number of stations aggregated within that hexagon will be displayed as *n stations*.
 The average value for the selected sensor type will be also be shown, followed by the time range for which that value was measured.
 If there are not more than one station aggregated within a hexagon, the hover-over view will display the value for the selected parameter, followed by a list of the other sensor types associated with that station and the range of associated data.
 By default, only five of the sensors are shown in the hover window.
 More sensors are indicated by the *n more sensors* in the lower left of the window.

 	To view data for an individual station, zoom in on the map.
 The hexagons will soften into points that represent the individual stations that were aggregated into that hexagon.
 To view current readings from that station, hover over its point.
-As shown in the image below, a pop-up window will display some basic information about the station, including its name, data source affilitation(s), latitude and longitude, current readings, and available sensor parameters (e.g., air temperature, water level, and water temperature as in the example below).
+As shown in the image below, a pop-up window will display some basic information about the station, including its name, data source affiliation(s), latitude and longitude, current readings, and available sensor parameters (e.g., air temperature, water level, and water temperature as in the example below).

 	|sensor_hover|